 By submitting this form, you consent to receive emails from Minstry of Curry

-Pickled red onion slices have an addicting texture—tender, with a fresh crunchy bite.
+Pickled red onion slices have an addictive texture—tender, with a fresh, crunchy bite.
 They are juicy with brine, adding bright acidity, subtle sweetness, and a brilliant splash of color to any dish.
 Pickled onions will add a flavor burst to anything from burgers to biryanis, daals, tacos, sandwiches, wraps, and salads.
 That deep magenta pink looks so pretty on the plate!

 Do you like traditional Indian pickles?
 Do try Mom's Mango Pickle Recipe.